sjimhdez/radio-player-page/readme.txt

 === Radio Player Page ===
 Contributors: sjimhdez
-Tags: audio, streaming, radio, player, live
-Requires at least: 5.0
+Tags: audio, icecast, radio player, shoutcast, stream Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: radio-player-page

-Lightweight and responsive radio player.
-Creates a standalone page app for uninterrupted streaming and maximum audience retention.
+Lightweight dedicated radio player page for Shoutcast, Icecast and MP3 streams.
+Continuous live streaming with enhanced listener retention.

 == Description ==

-Set up a dedicated page in seconds, fully adaptable to any device and easy to use.
-Compatible with any WordPress installation, designed so your listeners never lose the stream while navigating.
-Minimal configuration, maximum retention.
+Radio Player Page is a dedicated and efficient solution for streaming **Shoutcast**, **Icecast**, and **any MP3 stream** in WordPress.
+Unlike standard audio players, it creates a standalone page for your station, fully optimized for continuous playback and listener retention.

+This plugin is designed specifically for online radios that rely on Shoutcast or Icecast.
+By decoupling the player from WordPress, it avoids conflicts with themes or plugins, reduces loading time, and ensures your stream never drops when users navigate your site.

+With Radio Player Page you get a fast, lightweight, and mobile-friendly player that focuses entirely on the listener experience.
+No ads, no premium versions, just reliable streaming built for professional stations.

+Install Radio Player Page today and have your Shoutcast/Icecast station online in seconds.

 == Main Features ==

+* **Native Shoutcast & Icecast support** – Connect directly with your existing stream URL.
+* **Any MP3 stream support** – Works with standard MP3 streams alongside Shoutcast and Icecast.
-* **Continuous playback** - Audio keeps playing even when users browse other pages
+* **Continuous playback** – Stream never stops, even while browsing other pages.
-* **Waveform visualizer** - Displays real-time audio signal
+* **Waveform visualizer** – Real-time audio visualization from your live stream.
-* **Responsive** - Works on mobile, tablet, and desktop
+* **Responsive design** – Perfect on mobile, tablet, and desktop.
-* **Minimal setup** - Just select your page and streaming URL
+* **Minimal setup** – Enter your Shoutcast/Icecast/MP3 URL and select the page.
-* **Minimalist UX/UI design** - Focused on the listener experience
-* **Compatible with any WordPress** - Works with any theme and version
+* **Standalone player page** – Independent from WordPress load, stable and lightweight.
+* **Clean UX/UI** – Designed to maximize listener retention.
-* **No ads, no PRO versions, no complications** - No hidden monetization, no paid features, fully free for all users.
+* **Free and open** – No ads, no hidden monetization, no PRO version traps.

 == Key Benefits ==

+* **Optimized for radio stations** – Built for Shoutcast, Icecast, and MP3 streams.
-* **Decoupled from WordPress** - The player opens in a lightweight, standalone page without loading the full WordPress system.
-Faster, more stable, avoids conflicts with other plugins.
+* **Decoupled from WordPress** – Runs in a dedicated page without loading the entire WP stack.
-* **Improved retention** - Keeps the stream uninterrupted while browsing.
+* **Better listener retention** – Stream continues seamlessly across your site.
-* **Optimized** - Uses minimal server and browser resources, ensuring smooth playback even on mobile devices or slow connections.
+* **Performance first** – Smooth playback even on mobile networks or low-bandwidth connections.
-* **Instant setup** - Your radio goes online in seconds.
+* **Professional solution** – Reliable streaming without limitations or extra costs.

-== For Stations That ==
+== Perfect For Stations That ==

-* Broadcast 24/7 and value every listener
+* Stream 24/7 using Shoutcast, Icecast, or MP3.
+* Want a robust, mobile-friendly radio player.
-* Want a robust but simple technical solution
+* Prefer a simple solution without bloat or conflicts.
-* Aim to maximize listening experience on mobile and desktop
+* Aim to maximize uptime and audience retention.

-* Avoid plugins with limitations, ads, or PRO versions
+== Use Cases ==

-Radio Player Page is the direct and professional solution for stations that need reliability and simplicity.
+Radio Player Page is built for **live streaming scenarios** where uninterrupted playback is critical:

+* **FM/AM stations with online simulcast** – Deliver your broadcast stream to a global audience.
+* **Community and local radios** – Stream live events and programs without technical barriers.
+* **University and campus radios** – Engage students and listeners on mobile and desktop.
+* **Churches and religious broadcasters** – Stream live services with a stable and simple player.
+* **Event broadcasters** – Perfect for concerts, conferences, and sports matches needing continuous audio.

 == Screenshots ==